myBonzle menu: Add to my places Add picture Add story Add note

 Towns, villages or cities near Lake Isandula include the village of Gawler (show me), the town of Ulverstone (show me) and the village of Forth (show me).

-Bonzle users have caught and/or seen luderick (or blackfish) and rainbow trout at Lake Isandula (Note: some species of fish may not be available at all times of the year.
+Bonzle users have caught and/or seen brown trout, luderick (or blackfish), rainbow trout and river blackfish at Lake Isandula (Note: some species of fish may not be available at all times of the year.
 Always check State/Territory fishing regulations for size, bag/possession limits and licensing/permit requirements.
 Some native fish are protected and may not be taken).
 Is this list accurate?
 Have you caught or seen other species of fish at Lake Isandula?
 Contribute your knowledge by clicking here.

 Bonzle users sighted or observed the following birds in Lake Isandula: blue-breasted fairy-wren (Malurus pulcherrimus), long-billed black-cockatoo (Calyptorhynchus baudinii) and wedge-tailed eagle (Aquila audax).
 Is this list accurate?
 Are you a keen bird watcher?
 Have you been bird watching in Lake Isandula?
 What species of birds have you seen?
 Contribute your knowledge by clicking here.
 For a comprehensive flexibound field guide to Australia's birds try Birds of Australia: Eighth Edition.